 Commercial buildings come in all shapes and sizes.
 From the towering downtown offices to the abandoned fast-food restaurant, commercial buildings can take up the majority of any town’s business center.

 In most cases, commercial buildings are leased to paying tenants.
-However, when things go awry (or a global pandemic hits), many commercial building owners find themself tired of finding renters and start looking to sell their property.
+However, when things go awry (or a global pandemic hits), many building owners find themself tired of finding renters and start looking to sell their property.

-Today, commercial buildings can be sold at a tremendous value, which usually means considerable taxes will be paid on the sale.
+Today, buildings can be sold at a tremendous value, which usually means considerable taxes will be paid on the sale.
 Thankfully, some or all of the capital gains taxes can be deferred by using a 1031 exchange.

 In this article, we will outline the steps it takes to 1031 exchange buildings.
 After exploring potential reinvestment options we will make the case for mineral rights and royalties, which can bring tremendous value to an investment portfolio.

 How to Sell A Commercial Building

 In order to 1031 exchange building, you must first obviously sell it.
 Think back to how you purchased your property, chances are that things haven’t changed in the way this step of the process is done.
 Commercial building sales have been commonplace for over a century, so there are many systems in place to help you.